quercia-dev/birdclef2025/README.md

 | Total Duration        | 280h     | 162.1 h    |
 ```

 It should be noted that although labelled data is larger in sum, there is (relatively) few usable samples, due to the vast number of labels and many labelled audio clips containing just a few seconds of relevant sound, followed by the spoken description of the recording setup and specifications: a minute-long recording may provide as little as 5 seconds of relevant audio.

 Although at that stage we could not infer what portion of the dataset was actually of use, we showed the histogram of duration, comparing frequency to audio duration.
 Notably, frequency had to be rescaled on a log scale, and although the vast majority of the audio samples were short (64% of recordings were shorter than 30 seconds), some outliers were present (25 and 29 minutes long).

 ![](img/training_duration_histogram.png)

-On the other hand, unlabelled data is straightforward: all audios are of 60s length.

-## File characteristics

-All audio files metrics, in both labelled and unlabelled datasets, had been normalized to fit the same range: 72 bitrate, 32000 sample rate, 1 channel and _vorbis_ as audio codec.

 ## Label Distribution

-The main labels of focus are 'primary' which is unique, 'secondary' which can either be empty or hold a list of other species heard in the recording.
+The main labels of focus are the 'primary' labels which are unique.
+All the clips also have a 'secondary' column which can either be empty or hold a list of other species heard in the recording.
 Finally, the 'type' column, if present, describes the type of bird call recorded.

 We consider the distribution of primary labels in the dataset: we immediately notice an inverse relation between label presence and label rank.
 ![](img/train_primary_histogram.png)